 Battery performance with the Audio-Technica ATH-SQ1TW is quite good for a pair of true wireless earbuds.
-In our testing, which consists of constant music playback peaking at 75dB(SPL), we found the earbuds lasted 7 hours, 58 minutes on a single charge—considerably better than the 6-hour, 30-minute estimate from Audio-Technica.
+In our testing, which consists of constant music playback peaking at 75dB(SPL), we found the earbuds lasted 7 hours, 58 minutes on a single charge — considerably better than the 6-hour, 30-minute estimate from Audio-Technica.
 The case also contains enough juice for two full charging cycles, so you should be set for at least 19 hours without needing to plug it in.

 When you do need to plug the case in, it charges with USB-C and supports quick charge, so 5 minutes plugged in will net you 60 minutes of playback.

-Does the Audio-Technica ATH-SQ1TW have noise cancelling?
+Does the Audio-Technica ATH-SQ1TW have noise canceling?

-There’s no active noise cancelling (ANC) with the Audio-Technica ATH-SQ1TW, so the degree to which it blocks out outside sounds really comes down to how well it can seal to your ear canal.
+There’s no active noise canceling (ANC) with the Audio-Technica ATH-SQ1TW, so the degree to which it blocks out outside sounds really comes down to how well it can seal to your ear canal.
 Luckily, though the depth these earbuds reach in your ear can get uncomfortable, it also makes for pretty good isolation.
 You shouldn’t have too much trouble from most high-end incidental sounds, like the clatter of dishes or the screech of a tire.
-However, low-end sounds like the rumble of an engine or the whirr of a home appliance will probably still be audible—that’s the kind of noise that ANC is designed to deal with.
+However, low-end sounds like the rumble of an engine or the whirr of a home appliance will probably still be audible — that’s the kind of noise that ANC is designed to deal with.

 How does the Audio-Technica ATH-SQ1TW sound?

 The Audio-Technica ATH-SQ1TW frequency response (cyan) follows our target curve (pink) very closely.
-There’s a little more output in the upper bass region, and a touch of extra emphasis between 7-10kHz, but not so much that would have a huge impact.
+There’s a little more output in the upper bass, and a touch of extra emphasis between 7-10kHz, but not so much that would have a huge impact.
 Basically, pretty much anything should sound pretty good coming out of these earbuds.